James Cartlidge: 3rd term (2019–2024)

 Cartlidge was again re-elected at the 2019 general election with an increased vote share of 62.2% and an increased majority of 22,897.

 In October 2020, Cartlidge wrote in the East Anglian Daily Times that COVID-19 exacerbated the need for part-time season rail tickets.

 On 17 September 2021, Cartlidge was appointed Parliamentary Under-Secretary of State for Justice and an Assistant Government Whip in the Cabinet reshuffle.
 During his time in office, he introduced the Statutory Instrument which raised magistrates' sentencing powers in England and Wales from 6 to 12 months.
 Cartlidge also delivered the Government's initial response to the Criminal Legal Aid Independent Review, which resulted in most criminal legal aid fees being increased by 15%.

 On 7 July 2022, Cartlidge resigned from HMG in the wake of widespread criticism of Boris Johnson's mishandling of the Chris Pincher scandal, which precipitated a large number of ministerial resignations.

 Cartlidge served as Exchequer Secretary to the Treasury from 28 October 2022 to 21 April 2023.
 On his last day in office, he oversaw clauses of the Finance Bill introducing a new lower rate of alcohol duty specifically for draught beer and cider.

 He replaced Alex Chalk as Minister of State for Defence Procurement in April 2023, following a mini-reshuffle.

 On 22 February 2024, Cartlidge launched the Defence Drone Strategy, committing the Ministry of Defence to its first comprehensive capability plan for uncrewed systems.
 On 28 February 2024, in a Commons Oral Statement he set out plans to overhaul defence acquisition, introducing a new Integrated Procurement Model.

 4th term (2024–)

 At the 2024 general election, Cartlidge was again re-elected, but with a decreased vote share of 33% and a decreased majority of 3,047.

 Following the Conservative Party's defeat at the general election, and the subsequent formation of the Starmer ministry, Cartlidge was appointed Shadow Defence Secretary in Rishi Sunak's caretaker Shadow Cabinet.
 He retained this post upon Kemi Badenoch's election as Conservative Party Leader.
 In April 2025 he visited Ukraine and had talks with senior officials.

+In November 2025, he stood in for Conservative leader Kemi Badenoch during Prime Minister's Questions.

 Personal life

-Cartlidge is married to Emily Howarth, with whom he has four children.
+Cartlidge is married to Emily Cartlidge (née Howarth), with whom he has four children.
 His father-in-law is former Conservative MP, Sir Gerald Howarth.